Missing Teeth – Greenbelt, MD

 Dental Implants

 When a tooth is lost due to injury, decay, or gum disease, the bone tissue in the jaw begins to deteriorate over time.
-This is because the jaw bone requires stimulation from tooth roots in order to stay healthy.
-With dental implants, we can replace not only the visible portion of your missing tooth, but also replace the root permanently as well.
+This is because the jawbone requires stimulation from tooth roots to stay healthy.
+With dental implants, we can replace not only the visible portions of missing teeth but also their roots.
 Patients with dental implants can once again eat their favorite foods, speak with confidence, and share their smiles.